mrkarezina/awesome-search/README.md

 [django-redis](https://github.com/jazzband/django-redis) is used to configure Redis as the backend for Django's cache.
 This allows for neatly managing the connection for the [redis-py](https://github.com/andymccurdy/redis-py) and [redisearch-py](https://github.com/RediSearch/redisearch-py) client instances using `get_redis_connection()`.

-Redis Queue is used to submit new awesome lists to index.
+Redis Queue is used to submit new indexing jobs.

 ### Architecture